Features of ad tags

 Redefinition by referer

-Referer is the address of the site page that the banner request was sent from.
+Referer is the address of the site page from which the banner request was sent.

 By default, the site page URL is passed in the HTTP request headers and is used to identify the site sections and check URL-based targeting.

-If the “Redefinition by referer” module is enabled in the account, this means that the address of the site page is expected in the dl or ld request parameter.
+If you enable the “Redefinition by referer” module is enabled in the account, this means that the address of the site page is expected in the dl or ld request parameter.

 Callback functions in the ad tag

-Example of using callback functions in the ad tag
+Example of using callback functions in ad tags

 <script>